The Best Castle Hotels In The World:

 Cost Per Night: $750-1000 a night, but they often have deals where you can pay the price of 2 nights to stay 3.
 On 3rd party booking engines like Booking.com we often see rooms for $200-300 a night.
 Hotel Website: (HERE).
 Alternative Options: Le Donjon is the only other hotel localed inside the old city center.
 It is located just off of the ramparts, but this Best Western brand property is only $111 a night.

 About Glengorm Castle: Glengorm Castle is the ideal sea side Scottish manor built in 1860 right on a cliff side.
 Sitting near the most Western point of the United Kingdom’s mainland, the property is known for its stunning sunsets.
-The inside isn’t very over the top, but the setting is so amazing that it makes up for the interior’s lack of flair.
+The inside is pretty plain, but the setting is so amazing that it makes up for the interior’s lack of flair.
 They also have 6 guest cottages on the estate you can stay in, just in case the castle is full or you have a smaller group.

 About Winton House: In 1150AD King David I of Scotland gave this valuable 2,000 acre plot of farm land near the village of Longniddry to his friend Phillip Seton.
 On the North side of the property Phillip built the family home with easy access to nearby Edinburgh just 14 miles away.
 The family later gained even more prominence when Phillip’s grandson married the sister of King Robert ‘The Bruce’ of Scotland.
 After the marriage a defensive tower was built on the South side of the estate with the Winton House currently sits, but it didn’t last long.
 King Henry VIII of England had the tower burnt down in 1544 to help his son Edward impress Mary Queen of Scots after the Setons had a dispute with one of her allies.
 Edward was trying to win Mary over which is weird since they were related.